Reconstruction of Gravitational Form Factors using Generative Machine Learning: Denoising Diffusion Probabilistic Model

 \subsection{Conditioning and error propagation}

-Our goal is to reconstruct the full GFF curve given $K$ known data points\footnote{Here $F_k$ refers to a (gravitational) form factor $F(t_k)$.} $\{(t_k,\,F_k\pm\sigma_k)\}_{k=1}^{K}$ from, e.g., lattice QCD or ChPT.~The model conditions on this information through two complementary mechanisms.~First, we have the concatenation conditioning:~each known value is mapped to the nearest grid index~$j_k$ and normalised to the model's internal representation:~$\tilde F_k = (F_k - \mu_{j_k})/\sigma_{j_k}$, where $\mu$ and $\sigma$ are the per-grid-point mean and standard deviation of the training set.~The network receives three input channels at every reverse step:~the current noisy estimate $x_\tau$, a binary mask $m\in\{0,1\}^L$ with $m_{j_k}=1$ at known positions, and a condition vector $c\in\mathbb{R}^L$ with $c_{j_k}=\tilde F_k$ and zero elsewhere.~During training, random masks (50\% uniformly random, 30\% clustered in the low-$|t|$ region, 20\% unconditional) teach the network to reconstruct missing values conditioned on an arbitrary subset of known points.~To propagate the uncertainties of the known data into the reconstructed uncertainty band, each of the $N$ generated samples receives its own realisation of the conditioning values, \be c_n^{(j_k)} = \tilde F_k + \xi_n\,, \qquad \xi_n \sim \mathcal{N}\!\bigl(0,\,\tilde\sigma_k^{\,2}\bigr)\,, \qquad \tilde\sigma_k = \sigma_k / \sigma_{j_k}\,, \ee where $\sigma_k$ is the error of the known data and $\tilde\sigma_k$ its normalised counterpart.~This noise injection is drawn once per sample and held fixed throughout the reverse chain: both the concatenation input~$c$ and the replacement values use the same $c_n$.~Then we have the replacement part.~At each intermediate reverse step $\tau\to\tau{-}1$, the known grid points in $x_{\tau-1}$ are overwritten by a forward-noised version of the conditioning values at the appropriate noise level: \be x_{\tau-1}^{(j)} \;\longleftarrow\;
+Our goal is to reconstruct the full GFF curve given $K$ known data points\footnote{Here $F_k$ refers to a (gravitational) form factor $F(t_k)$.} $\{(t_k,\,F_k\pm\sigma_k)\}_{k=1}^{K}$ from, e.g., lattice QCD or ChPT.~The model conditions on this information through two complementary mechanisms.~First, we have the concatenation conditioning:~each known value is mapped to the nearest grid index~$j_k$ and normalised to the model's internal representation:~$\tilde F_k = (F_k - \mu_{j_k})/\sigma_{j_k}$, where $\mu$ and $\sigma$ are the per-grid-point mean and standard deviation of the training set.~The network receives three input channels at every reverse step:~the current noisy estimate $x_\tau$, a binary mask $m\in\{0,1\}^L$ with $m_{j_k}=1$ at known positions, and a condition vector $c\in\mathbb{R}^L$ with $c_{j_k}=\tilde F_k$ and zero elsewhere.~During training, random masks (50\% uniformly random, 30\% clustered in the low-$|t|$ region, 20\% unconditional) teach the network to reconstruct missing values conditioned on an arbitrary subset of known points.~To propagate the uncertainties of the known data into the reconstructed uncertainty band, each of the $N$ generated samples receives its own realisation of the conditioning values\footnote{It is worth mentioning that throughout the lattice reconstructions presented in the next section, the uncertainties of the conditioning points are propagated independently via Eq.~(\ref{eq:jitter}), as the full covariance matrix of Ref.~\cite{Hackett:2023nkr} is publicly not available;~the impact of off-diagonal elements is expected to be subdominant, since the reconstruction remains stable under data reduction, as we will see below.}, \be c_n^{(j_k)} = \tilde F_k + \xi_n\,, \qquad \xi_n \sim \mathcal{N}\!\bigl(0,\,\tilde\sigma_k^{\,2}\bigr)\,, \qquad \tilde\sigma_k = \sigma_k / \sigma_{j_k}\,, \ee where $\sigma_k$ is the error of the known data and $\tilde\sigma_k$ its normalised counterpart.~This noise injection is drawn once per sample and held fixed throughout the reverse chain: both the concatenation input~$c$ and the replacement values use the same $c_n$.~Then we have the replacement part.~At each intermediate reverse step $\tau\to\tau{-}1$, the known grid points in $x_{\tau-1}$ are overwritten by a forward-noised version of the conditioning values at the appropriate noise level: \be x_{\tau-1}^{(j)} \;\longleftarrow\;

 \ee where $\eta_\tau\sim\mathcal{N}(0,\mathbf{I})$ is drawn independently at each reverse step.~At the final step ($\tau=1$) the clean conditioning values are inserted directly: $x_0^{(j_k)}\leftarrow c_n^{(j_k)}$.